Driver Education FAQ

 Becoming a Licensed Instructor

-- Pass the written licensing exam and driving skills road test administered by the Minnesota Department of Public Safety.
+- Each instructor must pass a written licensing exam and driving skills road test administered by the Minnesota Department of Public Safety.

-- Pass an in-depth evaluation of both behind-the-wheel and classroom instruction skills conducted by the Minnesota Department of Public Safety.
+- They must pass an in-depth evaluation of both behind-the-wheel and classroom instruction skills conducted by the Minnesota Department of Public Safety.

 After being licensed we finish their training with our own detailed in-house training for both the behind-the-wheel and classroom environment.
-Our instructors are not allowed to work with students independently until they are fully trained and ready.
+Our instructors are not allowed to work with students alone until they are fully trained and ready to go.

-- Job shadow with our training coordinator in the classroom for a minimum of 30 hours.
+- Each instructor will job shadow with our training coordinator in the classroom for a minimum of 30 hours.

-- Student-teach while being supervised by our training coordinator for a minimum of 30 hours.
+- They will student-teach while being supervised by our training coordinator for a minimum of 30 hours.

-- Job shadow with our training coordinator during behind-the-wheel instruction for a minimum of 6 hours.
+- Each instructor will job shadow with our training coordinator during behind-the-wheel instruction for a minimum of 6 hours.

-- Student-teach with our training coordinator during behind-the-wheel instruction for a minimum of 6 hours.
+- They will student-teach with our training coordinator during behind-the-wheel instruction for a minimum of 6 hours.

 Our driving school instructors are friendly and patient.
 They enjoy working with young people and genuinely care that all teen drivers are properly instructed in the safe use of an automobile.